Morgan-Jensen/code-diary/about.md

 These rules are subject to change or be added to as I learn more.
 I do not, however, want to remove rules just because they are a bit difficult.

 ##### **The Plan**

-Forturnately for me, I will have plenty of time to learn about computer science.
-With grad-school fast approaching, I think that transcribing the things that I learn into the diary will be a great opportunity for me, to both better understand what I learn, and give me a space to critically think about the topics. .
-I also get plenty of opportunity to try new things at my place of employment.
-I think adding that information to the diary could be helpful for me and coworkers in the future.
-I hope that this record will also inspire me to try and learn more about the things that interest me.

 The end goal is to hopefully build my own web interface to publish this diary.
 I don't see it happening too soon, but that is the end idea.